rit-sse/OneRepoToRuleThemAll/app/markdown/projects.md

 ### Project Darby

-Show a basic level of how reinforcement learning works with boxes and beads by training AI with Black Jack.
+Show a basic level of how reinforcement learning works with boxes and beads by training AI with Black Jack and a networked cluster of Raspberry PI's.

 Slack: `#proj-darby`

 Meetings: Saturdays, 10:30am (Check Slack for changes!)

-### Project PI

-Using distributed Raspberry PI cluters to teach machine learning algorithms how to play Connect 4.

-Slack: `#proj-pi`

-Meetings: Wednesday, After general meeting (Check Slack for changes!)

 ### Project Stereo